InKnowWorks/RDF-Graph-and-Hypergraph/README.md

 - RDF/RDFS TSL Data modeling
 - Relational Modeling and Computing with RDF Triple GrpahEngine MemoryCloud
 - How to model OWL 2 DL projects in TSL - Getting started
+- How to use the Grap Engine LIKQ
+  - Client-side
+  - Server-side
+  - Desgin Lessons

 - SPARQL vs LIKQ Comparision Study
 - Graph Egnine Programming Idioms for Search